Once upon a time...

 Later that same year and with 60 members in attendance, the board was created and Carl Wong was elected the first President, with Chuck Powell as Vice President, Larry Logoteta as Secretary, and Joe Mazrimas as Treasurer.
 And in 1998, Peter D'Amato wrote the quintessential carnivorous plant grower's guide, The Savage Garden, which to this day, inspires the many luminaries who have and will eventually cultivate, research, explore, and document some of the most fascinating members of the plant kingdom.

 Today, BACPS continues to grow, host the largest annual public carnivorous plant show and sale, and promote and sponsor conservation, cultivation, and science programs dedicated to carnivorous plants.
-Along with our dedicated membership, BACPS is presided over by our current Board of Officers: Brian Lipinski (President), Rebecca Robinson (Secretary), and Pablo Ramudo (Treasurer).
+Along with our dedicated membership, BACPS is presided over by our current Board of Officers: Pablo Ramudo (President), Gina Morimoto (Vice President), Rebecca Robinson (Secretary), and Arthur Yin (Treasurer).
 Come join us at our friendly monthly meetings, programs, and workshops - free and open to the public of all ages.
 Bring your enthusiasm and come away inspired, informed, and maybe with some killer plants in tow!

 1. the state of being a member, as of a society or club, e.g., i.e., The Bay Area Carnivorous Plant Society is a membership organization.

 Although our meetings are open to the public, membership has many benefits including access to the club sales table and discounted hobby-growers tables at the annual Carnivorous Plant Show & Sale.
 Membership allows you to vote during elections and have access to any of the rich literature (yes, REAL books) in our library.
 Standing membership dues are $12 annually, prorated from January and payable at any of the monthly meetings.
 If you just want to sign up for our newsletters, that's free, just subscribe below!